novalagung/howto/docs/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 git push origin master
 ```

-Navigate to browser, open your Github repo, click `Actions`, watch a workflow process that currently is running.
+Navigate to the browser, open your Github repo, click `Actions`, and watch a workflow process that currently is running.

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - Github workflow](https://i.imgur.com/SZfwqZs.png)